simp/simp-doc/docs/user_guide/Logstash.rst

     The Puppet modules for Logstash, Kibana, and Elasticsearch contain dozens of variables that may be manipulated.
 You should read each product's documentation and ensure you understand any setting that is changed from the default SIMP values.
-Changes can effect both security and functionality of the system.
+Changes can affect both security and functionality of the system.

 Logstash Setup